flatironinstitute/sciware/24_Types/main.md

 ### In your editor

-- e.g. mouseover information for variables, functions
+- mouseover information for variables, functions
-- auto-completion of member reference (`my_ClassA_var.` pops up a list of methods from `ClassA`)
+- auto-completion of member reference
+  - (`my_ClassA_var.` pops up methods from `ClassA`)
 - auto-populates docstring skeleton